mabu44/bitcoin-notes/cpu-mining.md

 A fully synchronized Bitcoin full-node client should be running.
 At this point a stratum server (local solo pool) should be installed.
 The most used open source implementations are [CKPool](https://bitbucket.org/ckolivas/ckpool) and Public Pool.

 In this example, CKPool is used.
-For its configuration please follow the [README-SOLOMINING file](https://bitbucket.org/ckolivas/ckpool/src/master/README-SOLOMINING) provided by CKPool.
+For its configuration please follow the [README-SOLOMINING](https://bitbucket.org/ckolivas/ckpool/src/master/README-SOLOMINING).

 If you want to mine using the CPU you will have to set "mindiff" and "startdiff" to 1 in ckpool.conf, otherwise the pool will not be able to measure the very small hashrate provided to it.